Does Nail Polish Expire and When?

 Furthermore, you may experience a nail polish that is incredibly gloopy or crumbly as though it is lacking enough moisture.
 This is what occurs when the solvents in the nail polish evaporate, which can happen due to incorrect storage or not screwing on the lid tight enough.

-Why Does Nail Polish Expire?
+Why Does Your Nail Polish Expire?

-You may not have considered that several factors can actually contribute to your nail polish going bad sooner than you expected, or before the expiry date.
+You may not have considered that several factors can actually contribute to your nail polish going bad sooner than you expected, or before the expiration date.
 Try to avoid these common mistakes for longer-lasting nail polish!

 Cap Isn't Closed Properly: